 Make the Learning Process Interesting

 You do not need to be a magician to make the learning process interesting.
 You just need to be a little creative and go out of your way to make sure they are excited to learn.
 By making the learning process interesting, you will make the kids anticipate the process, and this greatly increases their motivation to learn.
 There are a number of ways you can achieve this:

 - Be creative.
 For instance, when reading a story from a book, tonal variations to bring out the different characters in the book helps in keeping the attention focused.

 - Encourage the kids to teach.
 Sit back sometimes and let the kids be the teacher.
 Keep encouraging them.

-- Like we talked about earlier take learning out of the house.
-Go out, get some fresh air or do some impromptu fieldschooling.
+- As we talked about earlier, take learning out of the house.
+Go out, get some fresh air, or do some impromptu fieldschooling.
 The kids will appreciate the change of environment and the excitement of setting the books aside to go on an adventure.